omept/clientcontractor/README.md

 1. Then run `npm start` which should start both the server and the React client.

-❗️ **Make sure you commit all changes to the master branch!**

 ## Technical Notes

 - The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.

 - The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
-You should only have to interact with Sequelize - **please spend some time reading sequelize documentation before starting the exercise.**

 - To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
 - The server is running on port 3001.

-## APIs To Implement
+## APIs Implemented

-Below is a list of the required API's for the application.

 1. **_GET_** `/contracts/:id` - This API is broken 😵! it should return the contract only if it belongs to the profile calling. better fix that!